 Guaranteed Service Level (GSL) schemes usually outline minimum standards of service the service provider should provide to all customers and the penalties where these standards have not been met or maintained.
 Thus, where the service provider has failed to provide service at standards deemed acceptable by the regulator, customers are entitled to payments or rebates, the value of which is also set by the regulator.
-GSL schemes, therefore, provide financial incentives to service providers to maintain acceptable levels of service to customers.
+GSL schemes, therefore, provide financial incentives to service providers to maintain acceptable levels of service.

-GSL schemes must target critical areas of concern for customers and should seek to protect them from bad service.
+GSL schemes must target critical areas of concern for customers and should seek to protect them from poor service.
 These schemes are usually revised periodically to cater for improvements in service in the industry, to review the level of compensation or to amend existing standards.
-GSL schemes seek to incentivise the service provider to address areas of poor performance, usually: billing; reliability of service; frequency of unplanned service disruptions; and customer service.
+GSL schemes seek to incentivise the service provider to address areas of poor performance, for instance: billing; reliability of service; and unplanned disruptions.

-The RIC has already implemented Guaranteed and Overall Standards governing quality of service for the electricity sector.
+The RIC has already implemented Guaranteed and Overall Standards governing quality of service for the electricity sector:

-Guaranteed Standards: Individual customers can seek redress and compensation in those instances where these standards are infringed.

-Overall Standards: While there are no compulsory payments when these standards are breached, they seek to provide for consumers, a service of a particular quality, and refer to areas of service that affect large numbers of, or all customers, thereby making compulsory payment an unfeasible option.
+- Guaranteed Standards: Individual customers can seek redress and compensation in those instances where these standards are infringed. - Overall Standards: While there are no compulsory payments when these standards are breached, they seek to provide a service of a particular quality for consumers, and refer to areas of service that affect large numbers of, or all customers, thereby making compulsory payment an unfeasible option.